Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Prefill-decode disaggregation, introduced for production serving by Splitwise[23], splits the serving fleet into two pools:

-This is not free.
+This isn't free.
 You now need cache transfer, placement logic, and backpressure between pools.
 But it can help high-traffic systems where long prompts and streaming generations compete for the same GPU budget.
 The autoscaling signals also become more specific: prefill workers scale on prompt-token backlog and TTFT, while decode workers scale on active sequences, KV-cache utilization, and TPOT.

 NVIDIA Dynamo is one documented open-source control-plane example.
 Its documentation describes disaggregated prefill and decode deployments across backends including vLLM, SGLang, and TensorRT-LLM, with KV-aware routing and KV-transfer mechanisms for split deployments.[3]
 This makes it a useful implementation to study, but the operational win still depends on measured prompt mix, transfer cost, and cache-hit behavior.